-- There shall be no more than two persons occupying such room or rooms; - There shall be not more than two rooms per dwelling unit occupied for such use; and - There shall be no increase in the bathroom and/or kitchen facilities in the dwelling, and no such facility shall have been constructed in the immediately preceding two years. - K. Wind energy generation.
-Freestanding and roof-mounted wind energy systems shall be permitted as accessory uses within all zones except the Stream Protection zone, within historic districts except where the Congress Street Historic District coincides with the B-3 zone, within historic cemeteries or historic landscape districts, or within 1,000 feet of any designated historic landmark (Portland Observatory, Cathedral of Immaculate Conception, St. Dominic's Cathedral, St. Luke's Cathedral, State Street Church, and City Hall), subject to the following conditions: - Accessory wind energy systems shall comply with all general use standards for wind energy systems as stated under Subsection 6.4.17 of this article. - 2.
-Freestanding wind energy systems shall measure no higher than 45' feet in height, except within the downtown historic district, where the height maximum of the underlying zoning shall supersede. - Roof-mounted wind energy systems shall measure no higher than 10' feet above the highest part of the roof. - 4.
-Properties shall be limited to one freestanding wind energy system and/or three roof or building mounted wind energy systems.
+- Small-scale ground-mounted solar arrays shall occupy less than 1,000 square feet of ground area. - K. Wind energy generation.
+Freestanding and roof-mounted wind energy systems shall be permitted as accessory uses within all zones except the Stream Protection zone, within historic districts except where the Congress Street Historic District coincides with the B-3 zone, within historic cemeteries or historic landscape districts, or within 1,000 feet of any designated historic landmark (Portland Observatory, Cathedral of Immaculate Conception, St. Dominic's Cathedral, St. Luke's Cathedral, State Street Church, and City Hall), subject to the following conditions: - Accessory wind energy systems shall comply with all general use standards for wind energy systems as stated under Subsection 6.4.17 of this article. - Freestanding wind energy systems shall measure no higher than 45' feet in height, except within the downtown historic district, where the height maximum of the underlying zoning shall supersede. - Roof-mounted wind energy systems shall measure no higher than 10' feet above the highest part of the roof. - 4.
+Properties shall be limited to one freestanding wind energy system and/or three roof or building mounted wind energy systems. - 5.
 Accessory wind energy systems shall either be located on the rear half of a building or structure, or within the rear yard and shall be sited to maximize existing vegetative or other screening from nearby residential buildings and public ways.
 The location shall minimize changes to existing topography and natural vegetation which would result from construction or maintenance of the system.